akalongman/laravel-lodash/README.md

 ## TODO

-write more tests and add more funcional
+write more tests and add more features

 ## Troubleshooting